Azeret/galIMF/README.md

 * IGIMF in its integrated form

-Based on a local IMF (can be the fixed universal Kroupa IMF or the systematically varying IMF based on Marks et al. 2012), GalIMF will produce the galaxy-wide IMF in a data file with contents: stellar mass [Msun] vs. IGIMF values [number of stars Msun^(-1)] normalized to the total mass of a stellar population (see Yan et al. 2017 for details).
+Based on a local IMF (can be the fixed universal Kroupa IMF or the systematically varying IMF based on Marks et al. 2012), GalIMF will produce the galaxy-wide IMF in a data file with contents: stellar mass [Msun] vs. IGIMF values [number of stars Msun^(-1)] normalized to the total mass of a stellar population (see Yan, Jerabkova, Kroupa 2017, A&A, in press, for details).

 * OSGIMF